 -Travel (health) insurance is mandatory for those applying for a visa, so we don´t include one.

-· We accept tour dates starting early September until beginning of April, for the aurora.
+· We accept tour dates starting late August until beginning of April, for the aurora.

-· With due regard for the differences, the item “general conditions” in this website for groups in Kola, also applies to these tours.
+· With due regard for the differences, the item “general conditions” in this website menu "Arctic experiences-Russia", also applies.

 · Without being extensive, in menu “Gallery” you can have a glimpse of the kind of attractions and places available in Kola Peninsula, for daytime activities.
 That doesn´t mean we will be able to pick them all in your tour, but we will recomend a few options.